AnkithAbhayan/MotionDetection/README.md

 ```bash
 python main.py vid videopath
 ```
-the above will process all the pixels of all the frames in the video and find out the magnitude of the difference between every two frames.
+The above will process all the pixels of all the frames in the video and find out the magnitude of the difference between every two frame.
 A json file with all the processed data gets stored in the `log/` folder for later.

 ## Plotting the data in a Graph/Data visualization